Scientific Name, Botanical Grouping

 Many types start out narrow while young but then become quite wide as they age.
 You can slow down this process a little by pruning them while young so as to force them to produce a single leader.
 But a much better solution is to select a cultivar known to have a narrow shape (see below).

-Whether for city streets or for people's yards, the male trees are preferred, because they are fruitless.
+Whether for city streets or for people's yards, the male trees are preferred (unless you have allergies), because they are fruitless.
 Female trees bear a fruit-like product that not only emits a foul odor but is also slippery when it drops down on sidewalks or driveways.
 Cleaning up after female Ginkgo biloba trees is a high maintenance task.
 The problematic "fruit" is about the size of a cherry tomato.
 Fortunately, all-male cultivars have been created through grafting.
 Buying one of these cultivars gives you a way to experience the beauty of the tree while avoiding the mess.

 Examples of Male Cultivars